 Braille is a wonderful asset to enable individuals who are DeafBlind to communicate with themselves and others.
 Each person can decide for themselves if they want to learn the alphabet or to continue and learn all that Braille has to offer.
 Individuals will have the option of learning to use a Braille writer or slate and stylus, both great writing tools.
 Braille is a fantastic way to label your personal items and a wonderful way to enjoy reading the bible or other good books.

 Sign Language is a beautiful language that enhances communication with others.
-Each person will choose whether they wish to learn manual alphabet, Signed English or American Sign Language or all.
-Protactile will also be introduced which is a form of communication that allows a person who is DeafBlind to interact more efficiently with others.
+Each person will choose whether they wish to learn manual alphabet, Signed English, American Sign Language, or all.
+Pro-tactile will also be introduced which is a form of communication that allows a person who is DeafBlind to interact more efficiently with others.
 This opens up a huge world of information for people who are DeafBlind.

-Leisure group activities will be offered frequently to enhance communication, promote self-confidence and self-esteem.
-Various activities will be scheduled to allow DeafBlind to learn about their environment and to engage in their surrounding.
+Leisure group activities will be offered frequently to enhance communication, promote self-confidence, and self-esteem.
+Various activities will be scheduled to allow DeafBlind to learn about their environment and to engage in their surroundings.

 Individuals who are DeafBlind will be given the responsibility of helping with all household duties.
 Each person will learn all the aspects of living independently so they can eventually move forward to their own place of residence.